Creating a design¶

 will be used to group the selected ports.

-will be connected to TDATA: other_port_name
+must connect to TDATA: other_port_name

 .